Knowledgebase (2328)

 doc.Close()

-- Load an encrypted Word document using Document.LoadFromFile() method.
+- Create an object of Document class and load a Word document using Document.LoadFromFile() method.

 - Save the document using Document.SaveToFile() method.